Graph-Theoretic Analysis of Phase Optimization Complexity in Variational Wave Functions for Heisenberg Antiferromagnets

-A stronger guarantee follows from a semidefinite programming (SDP) relaxation~\cite{boyd2004convex}.
-In the SDP, each binary variable $s_\sigma$ is relaxed to a unit vector $\mathbf{v}_\sigma$ (equivalently, to a positive-semidefinite Gram matrix), and the discrete products $s_\sigma s_\tau$ are replaced by inner products $\mathbf{v}_\sigma\!\cdot\!\mathbf{v}_\tau$.
-The Goemans--Williamson (GW) algorithm~\cite{goemans1995improved} solves this relaxation and then applies randomized hyperplane rounding to recover a binary cut.
-For weighted \mct, it achieves an expected approximation ratio of at least $0.878$ of the optimum, which is the best known worst-case guarantee among polynomial-time algorithms under standard complexity assumptions~\cite{goemans1995improved, SM}.
+Although weighted \mct\ is \np-hard, it is unusually amenable to efficient convex relaxation.
+In particular, it admits the Goemans--Williamson (GW) semidefinite relaxation (SDP)~\cite{goemans1995improved,boyd2004convex}, which replaces binary products by vector inner products and uses randomized hyperplane rounding to recover a cut.
+For weighted \mct, this yields an expected approximation ratio of at least \(0.878\), providing the best known universal worst-case guarantee among polynomial-time algorithms for general graphs under standard complexity assumptions~\cite{goemans1995improved,SM}.

-In practice, however, the SDP underlying the GW relaxation scales poorly with HG size, limiting its direct applicability to small systems.
-Throughout this work, GW therefore serves primarily as a conceptual benchmark for phase optimization rather than as a scalable computational tool.
-Motivated by this scalability limitation, the unit-circle relaxation discussed above can be viewed as a rank-two restriction of the SDP variable, yielding a \textit{nonconvex} but computationally cheaper alternative to the full SDP.
-Closely related rank-two relaxations and heuristics have been explored in the optimization literature~\cite{burer2002rank}.
-The key trade-off is that this low-rank restriction destroys convexity, so one should not expect certificates or global optimality guarantees in general, nor an escape from worst-case computational hardness.

-\textsf{VMC \& Max-Cut}.
-The graph-theoretic formulation clarifies the distinct roles of amplitudes and phases in variational wavefunction optimization, and highlights the additional structural difficulty posed by phase degrees of freedom.